Since Borrowell offers free credit reports for Canadians – we get asked all the time: “How long does information stay on my credit report?”

 Credit card balance transfers offer a range of benefits that can positively impact your financial well-being.
 Let's explore these advantages in detail:

 Reduced Interest Costs: One of the most obvious benefits of a credit card balance transfer is the potential to significantly reduce the amount you're paying in interest.
-By moving your debt to a credit card with a lower or 0% promotional interest rate, you can save a substantial sum over time.
+By moving your debt to a credit card with a lower or 0% promotional interest rate, you can save a substantial sum over time (as shown in the example above).
 This means more of your payments go towards reducing the principal balance, allowing you to pay off your debt faster.

 Simplified Debt Management: Managing multiple credit card balances with varying due dates and interest rates can be challenging.
 With a balance transfer, you consolidate your debt onto a single card, simplifying your financial life.
 This not only makes it easier to keep track of payments but also reduces the risk of missing due dates and incurring late fees.

-Lower Credit Utilization Ratio: A credit card balance transfer can lead to a lower credit utilization ratio, as long as you don't take on any additional debt once you make the transfer.
-Your credit utilization ratio is an important factor in your credit score calculation, and the lower your ratio, the better for your credit score.
+Lower Credit Utilization Ratio: A credit card balance transfer can lead to a lower credit utilization ratio.
+This is because adding a new card adds to your total credit available, so as long as you don't take on any additional debt once you make the transfer, your credit utilization should improve (be lower).
+Your credit utilization ratio represents approximately 30% of your credit score, and should be below 30%.
 A lower ratio indicates that you're using less of your available credit, which is generally seen as responsible credit management.

 Financial Peace of Mind: Knowing that you're actively taking steps to tackle your credit card debt can provide a sense of financial security and peace of mind.
 It can reduce stress associated with debt and improve your overall financial well-being.